Programme Code | A1P018 | C2P040 |

 - hold a recognised Bachelor's degree, or equivalent; and

-- be serving teachers* in early childhood education settings registered with the Education Bureau in Hong Kong.
+- be serving teachers* in early childhood education settings registered with Education Bureau in Hong Kong or in early childhood education settings where the curriculum aligns with the stipulated settings Note in the Greater Bay Area.

-* Applicants are required to teach a regular class of at least 10 children aged 3-6 years old with minimum of 3 hours per day during the teaching practice period.
+* Applicants are required to teach a regular class of at least 10 children aged 3-6 years old at least 90 minutes per day for 10 consecutive days in Year One and at least 120 minutes per day for 15 consecutive days in both semesters in Year Two for the supervisory teaching period.
 (Please submit the completed recommendation form with your application.)

 Shortlisted applicants may be required to attend an interview.